Spencer Steer Player Props: Reds vs. Cubs

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 53 hits, batting .285 this season with 22 extra-base hits.
+- Steer has 53 hits, which is best among Cincinnati hitters this season, while batting .280 with 22 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 38th in batting average, 46th in on-base percentage, and 45th in slugging.
+- Among the qualified hitters in MLB action, he ranks 44th in batting average, 47th in on-base percentage, and 46th in slugging.

-- Steer is batting .458 with one homer during his last outings and is riding a nine-game hitting streak.
+- Looking at the 49 games he has played this year, he's hit a home run in six of them (12.2%), and in 2.8% of his trips to the plate.

-- In 66.7% of his 48 games this season, Steer has picked up at least one hit.
-He's also had 15 multi-hit games.
+- In 36.7% of his games this year, Steer has had at least one RBI.
+He's picked up more than one in 10.2%.

-- He has gone deep in six games this year (12.5%), leaving the park in 2.9% of his plate appearances.

-- Steer has picked up an RBI in 37.5% of his games this season, with two or more RBI in 10.4% of his games.
+- In 24 of 49 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.